mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-secrets.md

 * **Preserve vault secrets when you join or leave a team** - You must use the Postman desktop app to preserve your encrypted vault secrets after you [join a new team](/docs/collaborating-in-postman/working-with-your-team/team-collaboration/#joining-a-team) or [leave a team](/docs/collaborating-in-postman/working-with-your-team/team-collaboration/#leaving-a-team).
 If you're using the Postman web app, vault secrets won't be available from your Postman Vault when you join a new team or leave a team.
 Then you can add new vault secrets to the team you joined from, or a team you rejoined if using the Postman web app.

-* **Create and manage Postman Vault integrations** ([Enterprise teams only](https://www.postman.com/pricing/)) - You must use the Postman desktop app to [create and manage Postman Vault integrations](/docs/sending-requests/postman-vault/postman-vault-integrations/).
-If you're using the Postman web app, Postman Vault integrations won't be available.
+* **Create and manage Postman Vault integrations** ([Enterprise teams only](https://www.postman.com/pricing/)) - You must use the [Canary build](https://www.postman.com/downloads/canary/) of the Postman desktop app to [create and manage Postman Vault integrations](/docs/sending-requests/postman-vault/postman-vault-integrations/). <!-- If you're using the Postman web app, Postman Vault integrations won't be available. --> Postman Vault integrations won't be available if you're using the Postman web app, or if the feature isn't enabled for your Enterprise team.

 The following features require the Postman web app: